GNOME/glib/docs/reference/glib/main-loop.md

 It is possible to create new instances of `GMainLoop` recursively.
 This is often used in GTK applications when showing modal dialog boxes.
-Note that event sources are associated with a particular `GMainContext`, and will be checked and dispatched for all main loops associated with that GMainContext.
+Note that event sources are associated with a particular [struct@MainContext], and will be checked and dispatched for all main loops associated with that GMainContext.

 Libraries may contain wrappers of some of these functions, e.g.